dlab-berkeley/GitHub-Fundamentals/lessons/01_GitHub_Basics.md

 * **Local:** If you want to delete local git-related information (like  branches and versions), all you have to do is delete the `.git` directory in  the root-directory of your repository.
 Note that `.git` directories are hidden  by default, so you'll need to be able to view hidden files to delete it.
 If you want to delete everything (data, code, etc.), just delete the whole  directory.<br>

-* **Remote** : If you want to delete a remote repository, navigate to GitHub andgo to Settings, then Danger Zone (at the bottom of the Settings page).
+* **Remote** : If you want to delete a remote repository, navigate to GitHub and go to Settings, then Danger Zone (at the bottom of the Settings page).
 Warning:Once you delete a repository, there is no going back.<br>

-# Learning more<br>
- That's the workflow!
-There are other `git` practices we didn't cover - handlingmerge conflicts, rebasing, etc. As you get deeper into `git`, you can peruse theGithub documentation for tips on how to do these more advanced `git` commands.

  There are several different workflows in which you might imagine using `git`, particularly in an academic setting.
 These include:<br>

 1. Working on a repository that is your own repo.
 You expect that you will generally be the only person developing code for this repository. <br>
 2. Working on a repository that several people - perhaps some collaborators - are working on concurrently. <br>
 3. Working on a repository that *many* people (e.g., at least dozens) are involved in.
 This may be, for example, an open-source project to which you contribute changes.
 We will not cover this approach in this workshop, as the details may be specific to the project you're working on.
 However, the principles from approach
 #2 hold here.<br>

-## Personal Workflow<br>

- Each step in the Personal workflow is actually comprised of a set of smallersteps.
-Before we go through each step, we need to make a distinction between twokinds of repositories: there's the local repository and the remote repository.The local repository is easy: that's the version of the code that sits on yourcomputer.
-The remote repository, meanwhile, is any version of the repositorythat lies on some other machine.
-In this context, it's almost always going to refer to the version that sits on Github's servers.<br>